taustation-fan/taustation-fan.github.io/README.md

 discreet work.

-Finally, the primary and secondary stat of your career improve once per day, along with the salary.
+Finally, the primary and secondary stat of your career improve once per day, taking place at the same time as you salary payment.

 ### Stats Benefits